Surgical Technology (AAS-SUR)

 1. 3 points for an A, 2 points for a B, and 1 point for a C in MTH 100, ENG 101, BIO 201, BIO 202, and BIO 220.

-2. 1 point for a C or higher in PSY 200 or 210, SPH 106 or 107, and a Humanities elective such as Art or Music Appreciation, Theater, Ethics, Philosophy, Religion, or foreign language.
+2. 1 point for a C or higher in PSY 200 or 210, SPH 106 or 107, and a Humanities requirement.

-3. 10 points for GPA of 3.1-4.0, 5 points for a GPA of 2.1-3.0, O points for GPA 2.0 or less.
+3. 10 points for GPA of 3.1-4.0; 5 points for a GPA of 2.1-3.0; 0 points for GPA 2.0 or less (not eligible for program admission).

 This is a career program designed for students to go directly into the labor market upon completion.
 Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of Alabama Transfers state transfer and articulation reporting system.